Chat with us, powered by LiveChat

 Cases Our California Office Handles

-BA: The majority of our work here in LA is litigation related to asbestos exposure.
+The majority of our work in L.A. is litigation related to asbestos exposure.
 Many of our clients are people who worked in oil refineries, service people who were in the Navy and worked aboard ships or in shipyards, construction workers, auto mechanics, and contractors laying water and sewer pipes for cities.
+Some of our clients received secondary exposure through their spouses.
+They didn’t work directly with asbestos, but they may have been exposed by doing laundry for or being around their loved ones who did.

 We handle other personal injury matters, too, where our clients have been injured as a result of negligence.
 We’re also working on environmental class action litigation cases.
 These include situations where people are affected by water or air contamination.
 They may have been made ill or the property value of their homes or businesses may have declined.